scylladb/scylladb/docs/troubleshooting/error-messages/create-mv.rst

 Phenonoma
 ^^^^^^^^^

-Failed to create `materialized view`_ after node was removed from the cluster.
+Failed to create :doc:`materialized view </cql/mv>` after node was removed from the cluster.

-.. _`materialized view`: /getting-started/mv/

 Error message: